mmarusiak/Universe-Simulator/README.md

 If you want to understand code, there is [documentation.](./Code%20Documentation)

-For now all graphics are just placeholder and I'll eventually change them in future
+For now all graphics are just placeholder and I'll eventually change them in future.